Postage stamp errors

 The Blue Mauritius and its Companions

 Why is it precisely the flawed specimens that get stamp collectors so excited?
 And what has an uncle from Saxony got to do with all this?
 Our Havana-based colleague and author Michael Thoss has been rummaging through the world’s most valuable stamp collections and reports on errors, freaks, and oddities.

 Incidentally, fake propaganda stamps featuring Hitler also existed beforehand; they had been smuggled into the postage system of the Third Reich by the Allies.
-The Brits, for instance, had overlaid a skull on Hitler’s face on the crimson 12 Reichspfennig stamp, replacing the words “Deutsches Reich” (i.e. German empire) with “Futsches Reich” (i.e. ruined empire).
+The US secret service OSS, for instance, had overlaid a skull on Hitler’s face on the crimson 12 Reichspfennig stamp, replacing the words “Deutsches Reich” (i.e. German empire) with “Futsches Reich” (i.e. ruined empire).
 From 1937 on, stamps showing Hitler’s skull entered into circulation time and again, with the value of the stamp in pennies being replaced by small gallows.

 My interest in the stamp collection I had inherited grew enormously when I learned that these defaced and essentially devalued specimens were in fact worth many times more than their original perfect counterparts.
 It is not original stamps in mint condition that ignite the passion of many collectors, but those deformed and reused versions that had been willfully defaced.